-Mark attended college and law school at the University of Florida, earning both degrees with honors.
-He elbow-clerked for U.S. District Judge Henry Lee Adams, Jr., and Florida state appellate court Judge Emerson R. Thompson, Jr.
+Mark earned both his undergraduate and law degrees with honors from the University of Florida.
+He clerked for U.S. District Judge Henry Lee Adams, Jr., and Florida state appellate Judge Emerson R. Thompson, Jr.—two mentors who deepened his commitment to the Bill of Rights, especially the Fourth, Fifth, and Fourteenth Amendments.

-A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
+A person listed on this page has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
-In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
+In most cases, the biographical information on a person's bio page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
-All expressions of opinion by a contributor are those of the contributor.
+All expressions of opinion by a speaker or author are those of the individual.

 Executive Branch Experiences—Lessons from the Front Lines